FUM Personnel Policy Discernment

 Minutes approved by meetings, local and regional, and by other Quaker bodies in response to the FUM personnel policy or concerning sexual orientation.

-A brief report from NYYM General Secretary and NYYM representative to the FUM General Board Christopher Sammond on changes in Friends United Meeting regarding FUM's personnel policy and sexual orientation concerns in the past several years.
+A brief report from Christopher Sammond, who was NYYM General Secretary and NYYM representative to the FUM General Board at the time, on changes in Friends United Meeting regarding FUM's personnel policy and sexual orientation concerns in the past several years.
 Dated March 30, 2016.

 The following are documents providing history and context for New York Yearly Meeting's concern for FUM's personnel policy.